wp-plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](http://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

+== Upgrade Notice ==

+= 2.6.7 =
+* Various tweaks under the hood.
+No shiny new features just yet.

 == Changelog ==

+= 2.6.7 =
+* Use an actual authentication cookie instead of a nonce in the Authentication component
+* Implement some extra methods of determining the current user/group
+* Move the loading of dispatchers to the `plugins_loaded` hook so plugins can add their own
+* Misc performance improvements

 = 2.6.6 =
 * More robust support for alternative database drivers (including `mysqli` in core)